replicatedhq/docs/docs/packaging-an-application/components-and-containers.md

 ```

 ## Custom Support Bundle Files
-And finally we have the option to specify additional files as part of the On-Prem Support Bundle.
+Finally, we have the option to specify additional files as part of the On-Prem Support Bundle.
 We can include both files from within our app's containers,
 as well as output of commands executed within the container.
 *Note: Every individual command will have 30 seconds to execute and then subsequently timeout.*